GistLabs/mechanize/README.md

 ```

 Because mechanize is stateful if will by default support cookies and hidden
 form parameters (like Rails CSRF protection).
-This enables client code to more
+This enables client code to follow links
-easily follow links and behave like a RESTful hypermedia client more easily.
+and behave like a RESTful hypermedia client more easily.

 Other implementations of mechanize include:
 * Perl http://search.cpan.org/dist/WWW-Mechanize/